Volkswagen Golf GTI Review 2024

 Volkswagen Golf GTI 2024: Infotainment

 It looks polished, the graphics are pretty smart and the digital dials have lots of different views.
 But that's where the praise stops, I'm afraid.
-You see, like the standard Golf, interacting with the technology is frustrating because Volkswagen has, for some reason, decided that physical buttons are a thing of the past.
+You see, like the standard VW Golf, interacting with the technology is frustrating because Volkswagen has, for some reason, decided that physical buttons are a thing of the past.

-Instead you get touch sensitive panels covered in fingerprint-magnet glossy black plastic, and they're just not as easy to use in any situation.
+Instead you get touch sensitive panels covered in fingerprint-magnet glossy black plastic.
+And they're just not as easy to use in any situation.
 You'll either need to give the 'button' a second prod when driving because it hasn't registered your input or (in the case of the steering wheel) you'll glance a button while driving and find your steering wheel is getting hot of its own accord.

 Volkswagen Golf GTI value for money